Print

 The demonyms for Jersey and Guernsey are ‘Jerseyman’ or ‘Jerseywoman’ and ‘Guernseyman’ and ‘Guernseywoman’.
 More commonly, the term ‘Channel Islanders’ or simply ‘Islanders’ is used.

-Population groups in Channel Islands
+Population groups in the Channel Islands

-Languages in Channel Islands
+Languages in the Channel Islands

-Each island has a local French dialect – Jèrriais in Jersey and Guernésiais in Guernsey – but both are spoken only by a small percentage of the population today.
+Each island has a local French dialect – Jèrriais in Jersey and Guernésiais in Guernsey, but both are spoken only by a small percentage of the population today.

-Lifestyle in Channel Islands
+Lifestyle in the Channel Islands

 + PRO: Easy travel to France and the UK